FTSE finds buyers again around 6994.78

 Among the seven market conditions that our pattern recognition engine identified today, the statistics for the Price Action based market condition "3 Consecutive Lower Closes" stand out.
 Though it is usually interpreted as bearish, it has actually shown to be bullish for FTSE 100.
 Out of 150 times, FTSE closed higher 56.67% of the time on the next trading day after the market condition occurred.
 The optimal exit for swing trading this condition on the long side has been after 10 trading days, showing a win rate of 60.00% with an average market move of 0.60%.

-With two out of the other two Major European Indices closing lower today, the ones that stand out on the negative side are CAC losing -0.2% and DAX closing -0.13% lower.
-None of the markets managed to end the day in the green.
+With three out of the other five Major European Indices closing lower today, the ones that stand out on the negative side are CAC losing -0.2% and N100 closing -0.15% lower.
+On the flipside the best performers have been TECDAX closing 1.47% higher and BEL20 gaining 0.06%.
 Read more